top of page

 A few things you probably already know about the Book of Proverbs:

 There are 31 chapters--one for every day of the month.
 Whatever the date is, read the corresponding chapter.
-The verses may seem random and not tied together by any theme, but you will likely find that at some point in the day, one of thoses verses will come in handy.
-That's how God cares for us.
+The verses may seem random and not tied together by any theme, but you will likely find that at some point in the day, one of those verses will come in handy.
+That's part of how God takes care of us.

 What I just learned about King Solomon's writings:

 The word 'proverb' has a deeper meaning than I realized.
-The standard definition is "a brief popular epigram or maxim," "a wise saying or precept," and dictionary.com designates "a profound saying, maxim, or oracular utterance requiring interpretation" as the 'Biblical' definition.
+The standard definition is "a brief popular epigram or maxim," "a wise saying or precept," and dictionary.com says the "Biblical" meaning is "a profound saying, maxim, or oracular utterance requiring interpretation."
 But have you ever heard, "Define the Bible by the Bible"?
-Well, in the Passion Translation, Proverbs 1, the prologue or explanatory chapter, says this:
+Well, in the Passion Translation, Proverbs 1, the prologue chapter, verse 1 says this:

 Here are kingdom revelations, words to live by, and words of wisdom given to